-PTAE-113 Clinical Pathology
+PTAE-113 Clinical Pathology 2 Credits

-An overview of basic disease progression and classification with special emphasis on the inflammatory response are presented in this course.
+This course is an overview of basic disease progression and classification with special emphasis on the inflammatory response are presented in this course.
 Exploration of pathologies that include: oncology, developmental and genetic diseases, hemodynamic disorders, nutritional pathology, infectious disease, cardiovascular and pulmonary disorders, lymphatic, endocrine, and dermatological disorders.
 Musculoskeletal and other pathologies treated with physical therapy interventions are also explored.

-Prerequisites: PTAE-207, PTAE-208, PTAE-217
+Prerequisites: PTAE-207, PTAE-208, PTAE-217 Corequisites: PTAE-204, PTAE-240

-Corequisites: PTAE-215, PTAE-240 PTAE-204 Therapeutic Modalities
+PTAE-204 Therapeutic Modalities 3 Credits